 Lights of Love

-The 2012 Tree Lighting Ceremony will take place on Monday, December 10, 2012 at 7:00pm in the Wetherbee Lobby at Phoebe.
+The 2013 Tree Lighting Ceremony will take place on Monday, December 9, 2013 at 7:00pm outside the main entrance of Phoebe.

 Each year since 1983, Christmas lights representing donations to Phoebe's cancer services have adorned the "Lights of Love" Christmas tree in front of the hospital.
 Proceeds from the Junior Woman's Club of Albany's holiday project provide special services for patients and families dealing with the devastating effects of cancer.